bylexus/marked-plantuml/README.md

 const outDir = path.join(__dirname, 'output');

 markedPlant(str,{
+    // Output type: either 'image' or 'url' (default: 'image')
+    plantUmlOutputType: 'image',
-    // Where your image are generated:
+    // Where your image are generated (default: cwd)
     plantumlOutputDir: outDir,
     // The base dir prefix used in the HTML (default: '.')
     plantumlBase: './base/dir',